 Looking to explore the great west?
 Check out these top attractions in Wyoming to make the most of your visit.

-While Wyoming can feel boring and slow, that’s what makes this state one where you can slow down time, enjoy life and appreciate the true natural beauty that we call home (aka Earth).
+While Wyoming can feel uninteresting and slow, that’s what makes this state one where you can take things at a slower pace, enjoy life and appreciate the true natural beauty that we call home (aka Earth).

 Table of Contents

-- List of the best Wyoming tourist attractions
+- List of the best things to do in Wyoming

 - Wyoming Frontier Prison Museum